golly-splorts/golly-pelican/pelican/content/rules.md

 1. Each map shall, in general, assign an equal number of live squares to each team.
 1. The above rule may not be enforced for some patterns.

-### Subsection 2.2.
+### Subsection 2.3.
 Matchups

-1. Each regular-season matchup between two teams shall be played twice using the same patter.
+1. Each regular-season matchup between two teams shall be played twice using the same pattern.
 Each team shall switch initial positions between games.
-1. The last game of the season shall be the sole exception.
+1. The last game of the season shall be the sole exception to the above rule.
 Matchups shall take place on random patterns with team assignments determined randomly.

-### Subsection 2.3.
+### Subsection 2.4.
 Quadrants

 1. The grid shall be divided into four quadrants, which shall have unique names based on the pattern used for that game.
 The quadrants shall serve no purpose in the game whatsoever.